0chain/rclone_zus/README.md

 ## What is rclone_zus?

 **rclone_zus** is a custom backend for [rclone](https://rclone.org/) that connects directly to the Züs decentralized cloud.
 It lets you use familiar rclone commands—copy, sync, move, ls—to manage your files on Züs.
-This backend implementation allows developers, DevOps teams, and cloud users to:

 With rclone_zus, you can: